pc1991/Obesity/README.md

 # Analyzing the Obesity Pandemic

+(Courtesy: Ankur Singh of Kaggle)

+Ankur Singh: This is a survey done by one of my friends about how obesity is affected and what people think about obesity in general.

+# Context

+This will be the first of multiple parts of how obesity is a huge global pandemic besides coronavirus.
+In fact, obesity is a big factor in why coronavirus has accelerated the deaths of obese people with pre-existing conditions.

 Copyright (c) 2021 Robert (Christian) Paul & Ankur Singh

 Permission is hereby granted, free of charge, to any person obtaining a copy